yt-project/yt/doc/source/cookbook/complex_plots.rst

 Volume Rendering with Custom Camera
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this recipe we modify the :ref:`cookbook-sumple_volume_rendering` recipe to
+In this recipe we modify the :ref:`cookbook-simple_volume_rendering` recipe to
 use customized camera properties.
 See :ref:`volume_rendering` for more
 information.